The Rise and Rise of Self-Service Kiosks

 A retail self-service kiosk doesn’t necessarily have to be in the same location as manned tills either, and generally take up a much smaller footprint per unit.
 In a retail setting, where previously underutilized shop-floor spaces can be adapted to offer self-service PoS kiosks for customers, it can be far more profitable at peak times to enable more customers to complete their purchases via either option; reducing the number of shoppers that abandon their basket or cart when they spot a long or slow-moving queue.

-This type of self-service kiosk technology doesn’t stop with standard check-out units, you can also utilise self-service kiosk market-style units, which can weigh and label up fresh produce with ease, allowing shoppers to choose unpackaged food and see how much it will cost them before they get to the payment till.
+This type of self-service kiosk technology doesn’t stop with standard check-out units, you can also utilize self-service kiosk market-style units, which can weigh and label up fresh produce with ease, allowing shoppers to choose unpackaged food and see how much it will cost them before they get to the payment till.

 It’s no wonder that the retail industry has grabbed self-service kiosks and run with them, but it is an inescapable fact that human staff are still very much needed on the shop floor too.
-Whether it’s guiding a confused customer through the process of using a self-service till, or dealing with customer service inquiries and special or unusual requests, sometimes a genuine face-to-face interaction with another person is the only way to deal with a situation.
+Whether it’s guiding a confused customer through the process of using a self-service till or dealing with customer service inquiries and special or unusual requests, sometimes a genuine face-to-face interaction with another person is the only way to deal with a situation.
 The machines aren’t taking over completely – yet.

 This type of technology is firmly establishing a place for itself in the healthcare sector.
 Hospitals in various parts of the UK now use self-service health kiosks to allow patients to check themselves in for outpatient appointments, which reduces the strain on reception staff and is also designed to reduce queuing times.
 Also used by many local surgeries to help regulate patient arrivals and waiting times, this type of technology is becoming ever more useful in this type of setting.